-- 8.2.1 In order to score points in the Support Championships, teams and/or entrants must register with the FIA before the closing date of entries of the first event entered.
-Registration for each Championship, set at 2,000 € for WRC 2 and 1,500€ for WRC 3, may be made in the name of a driver or in the name of a team. - 8.2.2 Any team registered in WRC 2 and/or WRC 3 may not score points with more than two (2) cars in each championship event. - 8.2.3 If fewer than 10 entries for each Support Championship have been received by the closing date of registration, the FIA reserves the right to suspend the Championship. - 8.2.4 The entry in individual rallies must be made using the Support Championship standard entry form in the name of the entrant as stated on the license used to register in each Support Championship. - 8.2.5 Once registered, drivers and co-drivers may opt out of scoring WRC 2 or WRC 3 points on an individual event by ticking the appropriate box on the Support Championship event entry form.
+- 8.2.1 In order to score points in the Support Championships, teams and/or competitors must register with the FIA before the closing date of entries of the first rally entered.
+Registration for each Championship, set at €5,000 for WRC 2 and €2,500 for WRC 3, may be made in the name of a driver or in the name of a team. - 8.2.2 Any team registered in WRC 2 and/or WRC 3 may not score points with more than two (2) cars in each championship rally. - 8.2.3 In order to score WRC 2 or WRC 3 Championship points, the entry in individual rallies must be made using the Support Championship standard entry form in the name of the competitor as stated on the licence used to register in each Support Championship.
+This standard entry form must be sent to the rally organiser and to the FIA. - 8.2.4 WRC 2 and WRC 3 registered competitors wishing to enter a rally without scoring WRC 2 and WRC 3 Championship points shall use the entry form provided by the rally organiser.